Hanna Marin: Rivalries and friendships

 Hanna has a brief jealousy of Amber Victorino, a girl who gave Sean rides to school after Hanna crashed Sean's car.
-In the fourth season, Hanna also had a slight rivalry with Miranda, a girl whom Caleb wanted to help when he decided to move to Ravenswood.
+In the fourth season, Hanna had a slight rivalry with Miranda, a girl whom Caleb wanted to help when he decided to move to Ravenswood.
 Hanna also has an ongoing rivalry with her step-sister Kate Randall, that begins in season 1.

-Hanna also had a rivalry with Jenna Marshall due to Alison, who's Hanna's friend, being at fault for the incident which blinded her.
-Jenna harbored a lot of resentment to all of the liars.
+Hanna also had a rivalry with Jenna Marshall due to Alison being at fault for the incident that blinded Jenna.
+Jenna harbored resentment for all of the liars.
 Jenna and Hanna's rivalry is a reoccurring topic in the show.

-Hanna is the best friend of Spencer Hastings, Aria Montgomery, Alison DiLaurentis, Emily Fields and Mona Vanderwaal (The Liars).
-As well as being friend of, Lucas Gottesman and Wren Kingston.
+Hanna's closest friendships are with Spencer Hastings, Aria Montgomery, Alison DiLaurentis, Emily Fields, and Mona Vanderwaal (The Liars).
+She is also casual friends with Lucas Gottesman and Wren Kingston.

 Story lines

 Season 1

-The formerly overweight girl is now the “it girl” of Rosewood High School.
-Along with her new best friend, Mona Vanderwaal, she rules the school, and they are clearly labelled under the title of “queen bees.”
+The formerly overweight "Hefty Hanna" is now the "it girl" of Rosewood High School.
+Along with her new best friend, Mona Vanderwaal, she rules the school, and they are clearly labelled "queen bees".
 She is dating a popular guy and pastor's son, Sean Ackard.
-Shoplifting with Mona gives her a “Bad girl” feel, but when she is caught, her mother realizes that Hanna is doing this to get her father's attention following his leaving the family.
-When she is caught by the police, Hanna struggles with the fact that her mother, Ashley, is the main factor of the removal of her charges—Ashley maintained a sexual relationship with Officer Darren Wilden in order to keep clean the image of her family.
-In addition, the old group of friends, of which Hanna was a member in the ninth grade, reunites, causing tension between her friendship with Mona.
+Shoplifting with Mona makes her seem like a troublemaker, but when she is caught, her mother realizes that Hanna is only doing this to get her father's attention in the wake of his moving out.
+When she is caught by the police, Hanna struggles with the fact that her mother, Ashley Marin, is the main reason her charges were dropped.
+Ashley maintained a sexual relationship with Officer Darren Wilden in order to keep Hanna out of trouble and to keep up appearances.
+The old group of friends, of which Hanna was a member in ninth grade, reunites, causing tension between her and Mona.
 Hanna also has to deal with the threats and the danger of possibly having her secrets revealed by the tenebrous "A." Hanna navigates heartbreak, hurt, a broken leg (courtesy of "A"), and more.
-Toward the end of the season, Hanna starts a romantic relationship with the misunderstood "bad boy" Caleb Rivers, a boy who seems to be the first one to truly understand her.
+Toward the end of the season, Hanna starts a romantic relationship with the misunderstood "bad boy" Caleb Rivers, who seems to be the first person to truly understand her.